 Does Breast Reduction Cause Scarring?

-As with all surgeries, some scarring after a breast reduction is inevitable.
+As with all surgeries, some scarring after a breast reduction procedure is inevitable.
 However, the shape, visibility, and recovery time of scars can differ depending on the technique used by the surgeon, as well as how you care for the scars post operation.

 What Do Breast Reduction Scars Look Like?